emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/README.md

 # Chapter 3 - Tuples, records and tagged values

 Compound values created with tuples, records and tagged values (discriminated unions).
+Are formed by combining values of other types.

+Tuples are used in expressing "functions of several variables."

+The components of Records are identified by special identifiers called labels.

+Tagged values are used when we group together values of different kinds to form a single set of values.

+Tuples, records and tagged values are treated as “first-class citizens” in F#: Meaning that they can be used in any expression.

     3 Tuples, records and tagged values 43
     3.1 Tuples 43